 Classical Civilisation involves the study of Greek and Roman civilisation and covers aspects of classical history, society, religion and culture, models of heroism and citizenship, the visual arts and architecture.
 It can be studied at GCSE as well as at AS and A2 Level.
-Keen historians often opt for Ancient History in addition to History, and in fact, given the different challenges presented by the source material, the two disciplines do not overlap.
+Keen historians often opt for Ancient Classical History in addition to History, and in fact, given the different challenges presented by the source material, the two disciplines do not overlap.

 Why study Classical Civilisation?